I had wanted to be a photographer from the moment I held a camera. But it was my love of music and photography that started me on my career path.

 I have owned a busy city centre photography studio where I worked with high-profile celebrity, fashion and commercial clients and design agencies.

-Instead of music magazines, these days my work is now featured constantly in wedding publications such as; Martha Stewart, Brides, Vogue, In Style, Style me pretty and many others.
+Instead of music magazines, these days my work is now featured in wedding publications such as; Martha Stewart, Brides, Vogue, In Style, Style me pretty and many others.

 I have completed 3 university degrees with distinction in Photography, Fine Art and I am also a qualified Teacher.
 I then taught photography in our local city college and university until capturing love stories lead me to exotic locations around the world.